robertsbaer/Gulf-Of-Mexico/README.md

 ### 1. From the Chrome Web Store (Recommended)

-- Visit the extension page on the Chrome Web Store: [Gulf of Mexico Extension](https://chromewebstore.google.com/detail/gulf-of-mexico/iimjcfobpghafhjkbjflpnlfmfiggegg) <mcreference link="https://chromewebstore.google.com/detail/gulf-of-mexico/iimjcfobpghafhjkbjflpnlfmfiggegg" index="0">0</mcreference>
+- Visit the extension page on the Chrome Web Store: [Gulf of Mexico Extension](https://chromewebstore.google.com/detail/gulf-of-mexico/iimjcfobpghafhjkbjflpnlfmfiggegg)
 - Click "Add to Chrome".
 - The extension will be installed and ready to use.